xsolla/pay-station-sdk/README.md

    - Use the `<psdk-text>` component to render form fields if required.
 Email and ZIP fields can only be required for PayPal.
 1. Add the `<psdk-submit-button>` form submit button to the HTML markup.
 1. Handle next action with the `redirect` type once the submit button is clicked.
-   - Use action paylaod to get the URL.
+   - Use action payload to get the URL.
 Make sure you add query parameters to the URL from action payload data.
    - Redirect the user to the PayPal payment system using the generated URL.
    - You can redirect to the PayPal URL in the same window or create a new window and keep the payment form in a separate tab.
 Once payment is completed on PayPal’s side, a user is redirected to `returnUrl`.
 1. Add the `<psdk-status>` component to the HTML markup to see the payment status.